wtcoin/docs-1/source/index.html.md

 ---
-title: Blockchain Developer API for Bitcoin, Testnet, Litecoin and More | Blockcypher
+title: Blockchain Developer API for Bitcoin, Ethereum, Testnet, Litecoin and More | BlockCypher
 seo_description: Build blockchain applications easily with our web APIs and callbacks.
 High throughputs, linear scaling, low-latency.
 Over 99.99% uptime with no single point of failure.